 Bouquet of Dried Flowers in Glass Vase

 At Adrian Durban Florists, we have a wide variety of fresh bouquets that are perfect for drying and pressing.
-For more recommendations about the best flowers to preserve, we welcome you to stop by our flower shop any time.
+For more recommendations about the best flowers to preserve, we welcome you to stop by our flower shop any time, we can sell by the bloom in store.